Here are three to keep an eye on when the teams kick it off Sunday at 4:25 p.m. ET at the Edward Jones Dome.

 Making matters more complicated are those Inspector Gadget arms, which add a 35.5-inch wingspan to his 6-foot-7 frame.
 In his past six games against the Rams, Campbell has 16 tackles, six sacks, three batted passes and a blocked field goal.

-In defensive coordinator Todd Bowles’ new scheme, Campbell will work inside and out, but mostly lined up opposite starting Rams left tackle Long and expected starting guard Williams.
+In defensive coordinator Todd Bowles’ new scheme, Campbell will work inside and out.
+According to reports he's lined up all over the line and Rams left tackle Jake Long expects to see plenty of Campbell on his side.

-Campbell’s ability combined with those long arms makes him a tough matchup for either lineman.
+Campbell’s ability combined with those long arms makes him a tough matchup for any lineman.

 “It helps him a great deal,” Long said.
 He’s very tall, strong, a great player.
 So you have just got to get into him, attack him and not let him lock his arms out and get away from you, because if that happens, he’s good with that.”